Faberware FMO07ABTBKA 0.7 Cu. Ft. Compact Countertop Microwave review

 Why you can trust Top Ten Reviews Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-The Faberware FMO07ABTBKA didn't perform perfectly during our cooking tests, though it still put in a decent performance and is reasonably priced; we found it for less than $70 on some sites, meaning its still worth considering, even if it's not quite one of the best microwaves on the market.
+The Faberware FMO07ABTBKA didn't perform perfectly during our cooking tests, though it still performed decently and is reasonably priced; we found it for less than $70 on some sites, meaning it's still worth considering, even if it's not quite one of the best compact microwaves on the market.

 Angie Parkinson